neuml/txtai/docs/embeddings/configuration/cloud.md

 # Cloud

-This section describes parameters used to sync compressed indexes with cloud storage.
-These parameters are only enabled if an embeddings index is stored as compressed.
-They are set via the [embeddings.load](../../methods/#txtai.embeddings.base.Embeddings.load) and [embeddings.save](../../methods/#txtai.embeddings.base.Embeddings.save) methods.
+The following describes parameters used to sync indexes with cloud storage.
+Cloud object storage, the [Hugging Face Hub](https://huggingface.co/models) and custom providers are all supported.

+Parameters are set via the [embeddings.load](../../methods/#txtai.embeddings.base.Embeddings.load) and [embeddings.save](../../methods/#txtai.embeddings.base.Embeddings.save) methods.

 ## provider
 ```yaml
 provider: string
 ```

-The cloud storage provider, see [full list of providers here](https://libcloud.readthedocs.io/en/stable/storage/supported_providers.html).
+Cloud provider.
+Can be one of the following:

+- Cloud object storage.
+Set to one of these [providers](https://libcloud.readthedocs.io/en/stable/storage/supported_providers.html).

+- Hugging Face Hub.
+Set to `huggingface-hub`.

+- Custom providers.
+Set to the full class path of the custom provider.

 ## container
 ```yaml
 container: string
 ```

-Container/bucket/directory name.
+Container/bucket/directory/repository name.

+## Cloud object storage configuration

+In addition to the above common configuration, the cloud object storage provider has the following additional configuration parameters.

-## key
+### key
 ```yaml
 key: string
 ```

 Provider-specific access key.
 Can also be set via ACCESS_KEY environment variable.
 Ensure the configuration file is secured if added to the file.

-## secret
+### secret
 ```yaml
 secret: string
 ```

 Provider-specific access secret.
 Can also be set via ACCESS_SECRET environment variable.
 Ensure the configuration file is secured if added to the file.

-## host
+### host
 ```yaml
 host: string
 ```

 Optional server host name.
 Set when using a local cloud storage server.

-## port
+### port
 ```yaml
 port: int
 ```